apollographql/apollo-client-devtools/README.md

 Now you can insert the `<Panel />` component into your app.
 This will overlay the contents of the Apollo dev tools tab onto your app, allowing you to work on code in the extension at the same speed with which you'd work on code for your app.

 We've been developing internally against [Githunt-React](https://github.com/apollostack/GitHunt-React).
-If you run the `devtools` branch on Githunt-React, you can develop agains the same configuration we've been using.
+If you run the `devtools` branch on Githunt-React, you can develop against the same configuration we've been using.
+[XXX Danielle: didn't we use a separate repo?]

 *Note: While great for expedited development of layout and CSS, this method doesn't allow you to simulate the environment of a chrome extension perfectly.
 Thus, we recommend you use a combination of both these processes while working on the extension.*